freenandes/topo-da-mente/content/note/ugg.md

 I like how durable UGG’s products look, like in this model.
 The sole seems robust.
 The seams look strong, and I like the design of this model.
 I just have to slide in and pull the heel.
 I hope they can endure for a long time.
 Repairability doesn’t seem great.

 However, the plus side on these would be the recycled materials.
 Not sure how I can confirm that, but if true, it’s good!
-So the polyester is recycled but there is a mix in of natural materials too, even recycled sugarcane waste material.
+So the polyester is recycled, but there is a mix in of natural materials too, even recycled sugarcane waste material.
 Not bad.

+Very comfortable slippers for home office that wear true to size, just have to measure my feet.